Motor Vehicle Accident Attorney

 What should I do about my property damage?

 After a collision, getting your vehicle repaired can be very stressful.
-If your vehicle has been taken to a tow lot, it is important to have it moved to a repair shop as quickly as possible.
+If your vehicle has been taken to a tow lot, moving it to a repair shop as quickly as possible is vital.
 Otherwise, you risk the insurance company denying payment of the storage fees at the tow facility.

-If you have collision coverage under your policy, getting your vehicle repaired through your own insurance carrier is the quickest and easiest way to handle your property damage.
+If your insurance policy has collision coverage, getting your vehicle repaired through your insurance carrier is the quickest and easiest way to handle the property damage.
 This is because the responsible person’s insurance company may take some time to investigate the incident before agreeing to pay for your property damage.
-Even in instances where it is obvious that the other person is responsible for causing the collision, it can take weeks for an insurance company to make a liability determination.
+Even in instances where it is evident that the other person is responsible for causing the collision, it can take weeks for an insurer to make a liability determination.

-By going through your own insurance company, your vehicle will be repaired much quicker than waiting for the responsible party’s insurance company to accept liability, but you will have to pay your deductible.
-Once the other side accepts responsibility, your deductible will be reimbursed.
-If your vehicle is drivable, it may be easier to wait for the other insurance company to conclude their investigation before getting your vehicle repaired.
+By going through your own insurance company, your vehicle will be repaired much quicker than waiting for the responsible party’s insurer to accept liability, but you will have to pay your deductible.
+Once the other side accepts responsibility, their insurance company will reimburse your deductible.
+If your vehicle was in a fender bender and is still drivable, it may be easier to wait for the other insurance company to conclude their investigation before getting it repaired.

-If your vehicle is considered a “total loss”, meaning that it is unrepairable, or that the cost of repairs exceeds a certain percentage of your vehicle’s value, the insurance company will offer you the fair market value for your vehicle.
+If your vehicle is considered a “total loss,” meaning that it is unrepairable or that the cost of repairs exceeds a certain percentage of your vehicle’s value, the insurance adjusters will offer you the fair market value for your car.
 This amount may be negotiable, and you shouldn’t necessarily accept the amount they are offering.
-Researching your vehicles value at these sites can assist in negotiating with the insurance companies:
+Researching the value of your car at these sites can assist in negotiating with the insurance companies:

 Kelley Blue Book: www.kbb.com